tokio-rs/axum/axum/src/docs/routing/layer.md

 # Multiple middleware

-Its recommended to use [`tower::ServiceBuilder`] when applying multiple middleware.
+It's recommended to use [`tower::ServiceBuilder`] when applying multiple middleware.
 See [`middleware`](crate::middleware) for more details.

 # Error handling